 She pulled me to the side while the rest of the class made their way onto the playground for recess.

-Cold and calculating, she waited until everyone left and she was certain that we were alone.
+She was cold and calculating, waiting until everyone left and was certain that we were alone.

 She leaned in towards me, her breath was heavy with a metallic scent that stung my nose.